shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 Our high-level strategy to remedy this problem is to change the utility belief, $Q$, at each node of the MCTS tree from a singular _value_, $q \in \mathbb{R}$, to an _interval_, $[a, b] \subset \mathbb{R}$.
-We name the mechanism that produces these intervals, _utility belief dispersion_, or UBD.
+We name the mechanism that produces these intervals, _Utility Belief Dispersion_, or UBD.

 <table align="center">
   <tr>